 The pandemic has began to subside, although it is not yet over.
 We have started to realize that we can take measures to control, if not eliminate it.
 Our eyes have been opened.

 Just as importantly, we understand that living in a senior living community may well be the safest way to go.
 Communities have become more vigilant about the threat of infection, and this vigilance should always remain no matter how distant in the rearview mirror the pandemic becomes.
+Installing something like a hepa air purifier can create such a safe space for your loved one.

 A senior living community, if managed well, should be a controlled environment, from checking-in visitors at the entrance to monitoring all aspects of the health and well being of its residents.
 That’s why they exist.